 In 1886 he was in yet a third league, the American Association, and was fourth in that league in strikeouts per nine innings.
 His ERA was seventh-best in the league.
 After the season was over he was selected to be one of the players representing the American Association]on a trip to Cuba to play a series of games against a team of players from the National League.

 He also played for three minor league teams during 1886-1888.

 One site has some text about him and a drawing of him.
 The site says he played for at least five different teams in 1884, and that opponent Boston protested a game because it claimed Miller was still under contract to Worcester.
-The site also says he was pressed into service as an umpire on July 31, 1884, but seemed biased against the home team and had to be escorted off the field by police.
+The site also says when he was pressed into service as an umpire on July 31st, he seemed biased against the home team and had to be escorted off the field by police.
 In October 1884 he and Sandy Nava were loaned to a military team for whom they played several weeks.